 It's true that passing fees onto guests has become standard in the industry, and is billed as a way to enhance the guest experience.
 For example, Vacasa has a guest fee of 12 percent, while Turnkey passes 9 percent onto the guest, and also charges a "resupply fee" of $7.
+The VRBO/HomeAway guest service fee operates on a sliding scale, which we explain in detail in this post here.
 At InvitedHome, we've developed a way to provide a consistent, high-end experience, and we accomplish this with only a 5 percent guest fee.

 A few more questions to ask include: